How to Write an Introduction

 There’s a lot of information available on How to Write an Introduction.
 Getting people to read your content is an important component of your blogging approach.
 However, what about composing introductions?

-It’s an art form in and of it self to persuade people to read an article, and if you don’t do it well, you’re depriving yourself potential promoters, subscribers, leads, and even paying customers.
+Persuading people to read an article is an art form in and of itself, and if you don’t do it well, you’re depriving yourself of potential promoters, subscribers, leads, and even paying customers.

-Take a look at the graph to below from Schwartz to see what I’m talking about.
-In an experiment spanning numerous articles throughout the web, it displays where users stopped scrolling.
+Take a look at the graph below from Schwartz to see what I’m talking about.
+It displays where users stopped scrolling in an experiment spanning numerous articles throughout the web.

 Chartbeat examined a visitor’s behavior on a second-by-second basis every time they landed on an article, including the piece of the page they were now viewing.
 Each bar reflects the percentage of readers who read the article to the end.